 St Paul’s Cathedral is a grand Anglican cathedral and one of the most famous landmarks and popular tourist attractions in London.
-Read on to learn some interesting facts about St Paul’s Cathedral.
+Read on to learn 14 fun facts about St Paul’s Cathedral.

 1. People have worshipped here for centuries!

 There has been a place of worship on the site of St Paul’s Cathedral in Ludgate Hill, London since 604 AD.

 2. The old St Paul burned to a crisp.

 3. The new St Paul is a designer build!

 The new St Paul’s Cathedral is now a Grade 1 listed building and was designed by the famous architect Sir Christopher Wren (Born 30 October, 1632).

 4. It was a labour of love over four decades.

 Construction of the existing St Paul’s Cathedral started in 1675 and took 40 years to build.